networknt/light-doc/content/en/tutorial/kotlin/openapi/petstore-kotlin/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Everybody knows that light-4j is a Java framework; however, @logi build an application purely in Kotlin on top of light-4j last year.
-I was surprised for the clean and concise test server and test cases from his [gists][], so I spent some time to learn Kotlin.
+Everybody knows that light-4j is a Java framework; however, @logi built an application purely in Kotlin on top of light-4j last year.
+I was surprised by the clean and concise test server and test cases from his [gists][], so I spent some time to learn Kotlin.
 The more I learn it, the more I love it.
 With the first demo application created, I created a [code generator for Kotlin][] based on the OpenAPI 3.0 specification.

 In this tutorial, we are going to walk through the generated Kotlin petstore application and compare it with the Java version.